ChalmersGU-data-structure-courses/dsabook/src/markdown/X-appendix/01-glossary.md

 method that best preserves large blocks needed for unusually large requests.
-The disadvantage is that it tends to cause [external fragmentation]{.term} in the form of small, unuseable memory blocks.
+The disadvantage is that it tends to cause [external fragmentation]{.term} in the form of small, unusable memory blocks.

 ### big-$O$ notation